Brandon Mann

-Brandon Michael Mann (born May 16, 1984) is an American former professional baseball pitcher.
-He played for the Yokohama BayStars/Yokohama DeNA BayStars and Chiba Lotte Marines of Nippon Professional Baseball (NPB) and the Texas Rangers of Major League Baseball (MLB).
-Mann is currently the minor league pitching coordinator for the KBO's Lotte Giants.
+Brandon Michael Mann (born May 16, 1984) is an American former professional baseball pitcher and current bullpen coach for the Miami Marlins of Major League Baseball (MLB).
+He played in Nippon Professional Baseball (NPB) for the Yokohama BayStars/Yokohama DeNA BayStars and Chiba Lotte Marines, in Major League Baseball (MLB) for the Texas Rangers, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.

-Career
+Playing career

 Tampa Bay Rays

 Mann attended Mount Rainier High School in Des Moines, Washington.
-The Tampa Bay Devil Rays selected Mann in the 27th round of the 2002 MLB draft and signed him to a $47,500 signing bonus, with an additional $40,000 for college expenses on July 7, 2002.
-He reached Class AA in Minor League Baseball for the Montgomery Biscuits in 2009.
+The Tampa Bay Devil Rays selected Mann in the 27th round of the 2002 Major League Baseball draft and signed him to a $47,500 signing bonus, with an additional $40,000 for college expenses on July 7, 2002.
+He reached Double–A in Minor League Baseball for the Montgomery Biscuits in 2009.
 On November 9, 2009, Mann elected free agency.

 Los Angeles Dodgers

-On April 8, 2010, Mann signed a minor league contract with the Los Angeles Dodgers organization and was assigned to the Single-A Inland Empire 66ers.
-On August 19, 2010, Mann was released.
+On April 8, 2010, Mann signed a minor league contract with the Los Angeles Dodgers and was assigned to the Single–A Inland Empire 66ers.
+In 37 total appearances, he compiled a 3–0 record and 4.13 ERA with 48 strikeouts over 48 innings pitched.
+On August 19, Mann was released by the organization.